markmbaum/libode/README.md

 ## Compiling

-`libode` was written to provide easy access to class-based ODE solvers without dependencies or specialized compiling processes.
-There is only one step to take before compiling.
-Consequently, the library is slim on features and doesn't provide access to things like sparse matrices.
+`libode` is meant to provide simple and easy access to class-based ODE solvers without dependencies or specialized compiling processes.
+The library is free-standing and there is only one step to take before compiling.
+Consequently, the library is also slim on features and doesn't provide things like sparse matrices and dense output.
 For many systems of ODEs, though, `libode` should make it easy to build an integrator and enjoy the speed of C++ and [openmp](https://en.wikipedia.org/wiki/OpenMP) without the headaches of large, complex packages.

 First, before any of the `libode` classes can be compiled, you must copy the `_config.mk` file to `config.mk` and edit that file to specify the compiler settings you'd like the Makefile to use.
 This shouldn't be complicated.
 If you are using a current version of the GNU C++ compiler (g++), the contents of the template config file can likely be used without modification.
 There are also commented lines for use with the Intel C++ compiler (icpc), if that is available.
 To compile all the classes, simply run `make` in the top directory.